What is Data Strategy?

 Data is your most valuable strategic asset, but it’s not always easy to get to that value.
-In fact, 94% of business leaders feel that their organisation should be extracting more value from their data.
+In fact, 98% of business leaders in India feel that their organisation should be extracting more value from their data.

-So how do companies mine the riches that are buried in their data, and achieve better business results?
+So, how do companies mine the riches that are buried in their data, and achieve better business results?
 Simply put, with a data strategy.
-With 78% of analytics and IT leaders saying their organisations struggle to drive business priorities with data, it’s clear that there’s work to do — and a winning data strategy can set your organisation apart from the rest.
+With 78% of analytics and IT leaders worldwide acknowledging that their organisations struggle to drive business priorities with data, it’s clear that there’s work to do — and a winning data strategy can set your organisation apart from the rest.
 Read on to learn how.

 Data Cloud, the only data platform native to Salesforce, unlocks and harmonises data from any system — so you can better understand your customers and drive growth.